-Before lesson - check for litter especially near bench
+Before lesson - check for litter etc especially near bench Check for loose branches under trees

 In an ideal world, this lesson would take place in a forest area, where there are lots of sticks, leaves and other natural materials around.
 Additional materials should include different types of cloth (cotton, felt, etc.), plastic carrier bags or cling film, cardboard and paper towel.